Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-v1/readme.md

 await gapi.client.compute.backendBuckets.addSignedUrlKey({ backendBucket: "backendBucket", project: "project",  });

 /*
+Retrieves the list of all BackendBucket resources, regional and global, available to the specified project.

+To prevent failure, it is recommended that you set the `returnPartialSuccess` parameter to `true`.
+*/
+await gapi.client.compute.backendBuckets.aggregatedList({ project: "project",  });

+/*
 Deletes the specified BackendBucket resource.
 */
 await gapi.client.compute.backendBuckets.delete({ backendBucket: "backendBucket", project: "project",  });